 THE EVENING AND THE MORNING also contained today’s hot-buttoned issues which were addressed accordingly and written beautifully without having to shove it in the readers’ throats.
 I must say that this book is superbly written and is most suitable to my mood and my state of the psyche at the time.
 The first part of the book, I felt an emotion that I could only identify as smitten, and I don’t know why.
 Perhaps my English vocabulary isn’t rich enough to find the correct word for this emotion.
 But throughout the next part of the book, I bawled, and I cried real tears.
 All of this happened in one day, in one sitting.

-THE EVENING AND THE MORNING, together with the other three, will be the books that I will treasure and re-read in the future.
+Together with the other three, THE EVENING AND THE MORNING will be the book that I will treasure and re-read in the future.
 But please note that this book is not suitable for young readers–or I don’t know, maybe because this is the 21st-century and parents would be permissive enough to let teenagers read this book?
 Perhaps.
 All I want to say is: this book ain’t clean.
 Still an awesome read, though.

 To Ken Follett: THANK YOU for yet another amazing book.
 I hope you will find more inspirations to write a heavy and detailed book like this series again.